-Sometimes clients feel quite passionate about their preference, and I certainly understand because I've felt the same way.
+Sometimes clients feel quite passionate about their feeding preference, and I certainly understand because I've felt the same way.
 Respecting the dog means accepting different scenarios, and I include myself in that, so here's a quick example.
 Hudson came to us with very deep gum pockets, so the reality is that his mouth allows bacteria to fester.
 Raw meats would be risky for that reason.
 As much as his gums have improved and I was willing (ok, eager – and I'll explain why) to try a raw diet, he also has anal prolapse that's fully under control with a cooked diet but flares up every single time he's fed any raw meat.
 So, I cook, he's thriving and everyone's happy.

 Why did I want a raw diet for him?
 Because after 20+ years of being mom to dogs with GI diseases, this was going to be my raw-fed dog.
 He was going to be healthy, and I'd finally make food that was faster to prepare.
 My mind was made up.